vamolessa/pepper/rc/config_recipes.md

 This will automatically close the ripgrep results buffer once you jump out of it.

 ## simple buffer format (rustfmt)
-This command will send the entire buffer's content to [rustfmt](https://github.com/rust-lang/rustfmt) (but it works for any other code formatter).
-Then it will replace the buffer's content with its output.
+This command will save the current buffer, then call [`rustfmt`](https://github.com/rust-lang/rustfmt) with its path as argument.
+Once `rustfmt` returns, it reloads the buffer contents from file to apply the formatting.
 The `ff` keybind will trigger the command while in normal mode.

 ```
 macro format {
+	save
 	%z = buffer-path
 	spawn "rustfmt %z" {
-		reload!
+		reload
 	}
 }
 map -normal ff :<space>format<enter>
 ```

 **NOTE**: this command may be most useful when defined from a project config since you probably want to use a different formatter per project.
+Also, since you're reloadin the buffer contents, you'll lose the buffer's history.